 Important Personal Finance Terms

 Budgeting — Establishing a budget is an important part of managing your personal finances.
 A budget helps you keep track of your spending patterns and plan how you are going to spend your income each month.
-Start by calculating your total monthly income, then create a spreadsheet that lists all of your expenses each month.
+Start by calculating your total monthly income, then use MyMoney to track all of your expenses each month.
 This will help you see where your money is going, where you can save and where you can spend a little extra each month.

 Insurance — Purchasing insurance is another large part of managing your personal finances.
 According to Investopedia, by purchasing insurance — like health insurance, life insurance and car insurance and homeowner’s insurance — you are protecting yourself from risk and ensuring the security of your material standing.